 One of the most important elements that help investigators in cyber findings is “Email Header Information”.
-Apart from this Hotmail email forensics analyzing Server logs, the application via which email has been sent etc. are some of the tactics that play a vital role in the forensic investigation of Hotmail email view.
-Hotmail email analyzer will help to
+Additionally, Hotmail email forensics includes analyzing server logs, application through which email has been sent, etc. These are some of the tactics that play a vital role in the forensic investigation of Hotmail application.

 Email headers are categorized into two main sections, they are: